Kobe child murders: Custody and confession

 Azuma was given a voluntary order to be questioned by police in Hase's murder on 28 June.
-He first denied involvement, but after police claimed to have matched his handwriting, Azuma started crying and confessed to killing Jun Hase, as well as Ayaka Yamashita.
+He first denied involvement, but after police claimed to have matched his handwriting, Azuma started crying and confessed to killing Hase, as well as Yamashita.
 He also admitted to attacking three other girls.
-He was then officially arrested for murder and abandonment of a corpse.
-According to Azuma, Seito Sakakibara was the name he gave his "bad side" when he was in elementary school, also claiming that Hase's beheading was part of a ritual.
+Azuma was then officially arrested for murder and abandonment of a corpse.
+According to Azuma, "Seito Sakakibara" was the name he gave his "bad side" when he was in elementary school, also claiming that Hase's beheading was part of a ritual.
 While his identity remained hidden, a photo of Azuma was published on 2 July by the photo magazine FOCUS.
-By the time a recall was ordered by various newspaper publishers, most issues had already sold out, with Shukan Shincho continuing the sale, editing a censor bar over Azuma's eyes.
+By the time a recall was ordered by various newspaper publishers, most issues had already sold out, with the magazine Shukan Shincho continuing the sale, editing a censor bar over Azuma's eyes.
 FOCUS and Shukan Shincho refused to comply with a continued order by the Ministry of Justice.

 On 13 July, police were provided a complete confession by Azuma about the course of events leading to the murders, as well as the explanations for some details in his letters.
 The weapons used in the murders and assaults, three hammers and a dagger, were found in Mukaihata pond on 7 July.
 Azuma was officially indicted for the assaults on 16 July and placed in a juvenile holding facility on 25 July.